krzysobo/developer-portfolio-php-placeholders/README.md

 ## Setup

 Simply fork the repo and run `npm install` in order to get all the Gulp dev dependencies.

+## Development server

+- run `gulp watch` to build the project and start live reloading on localhost:3000.
+PHP-based version, based on index.php

-Next, run `gulp watch` to build the project and start live reloading on localhost:3000.
-At this point, the page is ready to go and you can begin to add your own information and make any needed changes.
+- run `gulp watchStatic` to build the project and start live reloading on localhost:3000.
+100% Static version, based on index.html

+Whichever of the above you choose, at this point the page is ready to go and you can begin to add your own information and make any needed changes.

+## Building

+- run `gulp build` to build a PHP-based version, based on index.php
+- run `gulp buildStatic` to build a 100% static version, based on index.html

 ## Features